Query language in Monitoring

 -

-When calling API methods, do not include the label value in the request body (in the
+When API methods are called, the label value is not added to the request body (the

 Selector consists of a label name, a statement, and an expression that describes a set of label values.